-- the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; - the ability of our portfolio companies to achieve their objective; - the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; - the impact of the Small Business Credit Availability Act, or SBCAA, on our operations and the BDC industry; - our contractual arrangements and relationships with third parties; - our ability to access capital and any future financings by us; - the ability of our Advisor to attract and retain highly talented professionals; - the impact of changes to tax legislation and, generally, our tax position; and - our ability to fund unfunded commitments.
+- the adequacy of our cash resources and working capital; - the timing of cash flows, if any, from the operations of our portfolio companies; - the impact of interest rate volatility on our results, particularly if we use leverage as part of our investment strategy; - the ability of our portfolio companies to achieve their objective; - the impact of legislative and regulatory actions and reforms and regulatory supervisory or enforcement actions of government agencies relating to us or our Advisor; - our contractual arrangements and relationships with third parties; - our ability to access capital and any future financings by us; - the ability of our Advisor to attract and retain highly talented professionals; - the impact of changes to tax legislation and, generally, our tax position; and - our ability to fund unfunded commitments.

 We use words such as "anticipates," "believes," "expects," "intends," "seeks" and similar expressions to identify forward-looking statements.
-Undue influence should not be placed on the forward looking statements as our actual results could differ materially from those projected in the forward-looking statements for any reason, including the factors in "Risk Factors" and elsewhere in our annual report on Form 10-K for the year ended December 31, 2019, and elsewhere in this quarterly report on Form 10-Q.
+Undue influence should not be placed on the forward looking statements as our actual results could differ materially from those projected in the forward-looking statements for any reason, including the factors in "Risk Factors" and elsewhere in our annual report on Form 10-K for the year ended December 31, 2020, and elsewhere in this quarterly report on Form 10-Q.